Test the Full Onboarding Workflow in Sandbox

 ### Step 2: Complete the signer flow

-Once the application is created, Bead sends the onboarding package to the signer using the email in `signerInfo`.
+Once the application is created with `submitImmediately: true`, Bead sends the onboarding package to the signer using the signer details from your request.

 Use an email address you can access so you can complete the flow yourself during testing.